 – Makassed School in Al Marj

 – Jusoor school in the Bekaa

 – 3 LFPA partner schools in Sour

 – And online – CodeBrave WebDev Programme students join classes remotely from all over Lebanon

 “Lebanon has so many talented girls that are still scared of tech.
 I want to change that!”

 Meet Rawan, a 16-year-old from a public school in Mount Lebanon.
 When we first met her, she didn’t feel like she belonged in the tech field because she was a girl.
 In 2022, Rawan participated in a coding workshop with CodeBrave and learnt that girls can absolutely succeed in tech.
 She then joined our Web Development programme, where she learned Python and web development.
 Rawan’s work experience module involved building a website for CSRN, a professional client in the UK.
 “Now, I am aware of the challenges of girls in tech but I will embrace them.
 The tech field doesn’t terrify me anymore.”
 Rawan has grown confident and become a role model for other girls in tech.
 She set up a web development class for 40 students at her school, mainly girls.
 Last summer, she travelled to the US with TechGirls, a tech exchange programme for girls.
 Rawan has recently received a full scholarship to study Computer Science in the US!

 Featured Student Projects

-Omran, a Cohort 2 Web Dev Programme Student who is still at the very early stages of the scholarship programme, coded the Tic Tac Toe game using his new Python skills.
+Makram, a Web Dev Programme from Cohort 3 who is still at the very early stages of the scholarship programme, coded this Guess the Word game using his new Python skills.
 It lets the player choose how hard or easy the level is.
 Try it out!

 Thought Leadership & Advocacy